We’re proposing to build a public toilet at Eglinton Reserve in Kew and Fordham Gardens in Camberwell.

 How your feedback shaped the strategy

 Your stories and real-life experiences shared during the consultation helped us understand what matters most to the community.
-We’ve used your insights to shape the final strategy in the following ways:
+We’ve used your insights to shape the final Public Toilet Strategy in the following ways:

 1. Cleanliness of public toilets